Folding carton: Product characteristics

 Folding cartons was an estimated $141.1 billion industry in 2024.
 Typically, cylinder board made from pulp from reprocessed scrap paper is used for most packages.
 Cartons for food are made from a higher grade and lighter solid sulfate board with plastic coating.
 Because of the limitations of cutting machinery, the thickness of the board is limited to 0.81 mm (0.032 in), and folding cartons are generally limited to holding a few pounds or kilograms of material.
 Hundreds of design options are available.

 Folding cartons are frequently tall and wide but very thin.
 For example a typical breakfast cereal box has a poor material to volume ratio and is very inefficient; it is wasteful and can be considered overpackaging.
 Package designers are aware of this opportunity to save packaging costs, materials, and waste but marketing and merchandising people want the "billboard" style package for advertising and graphics.
 An optimized folding carton would use much less paperboard for the same volume of cereal, but with reduced room for graphics.

 Cartons need to be compatible with the expected packaging machinery; cartoner, conveyors, etc. Some factors can be simulated; others might need a finite element analysis or an experimental process capability study.

+Manufacturing

+A typical folding-carton manufacturing workflow begins with dieline and artwork preparation, followed by paperboard sheeting, printing and coating, optional decorative finishing, die-cutting and creasing, and automated folding and gluing.
+Cutting rules form the carton outline, while creasing rules create score lines that allow the paperboard to fold without cracking.